William-Lake/E4ObjectPassingDemo/README.md

 # E4ObjectPassingDemo
-### A simple example of a passing object between Parts via the IEventBroker in an app built with the Eclipse E4 RCP.
+### A simple example of a passing an object between Parts via the IEventBroker in an app built with the Eclipse E4 RCP.

 ----------
 #### Main Page